gmherb/envtab/README.md

 envtab login --disable
 ```

-### Using Environment Variables in Values (e.g. PATH)
+### Environment Variables in Values

 Sometimes you may need to utilize environment variables in the value of a loadout entry.
+For example, the PATH environment variable.

+CAUTION: To utilize multiple entries of the same KEY (e.g. PATH); you must utilize multiple loadouts.
+A single loadout cannot have duplicate keys.

 #### add